 - Tap into the groove while thinking of stress (You can also rest your flat hand on your heart and tap in the groove.).

 Trace Meridian Backwards to Sedate Triple Warmer

-Tracing the meridian backwards can reduce excess energy and can bring a sense of relaxation and calm to the body.
+Tracing the meridian backward can reduce excess energy and can bring a sense of relaxation and calm to the body.
 It is very helpful right before going to sleep.

 - Take a deep breath in;

-- Using the opposite hand, begin at the temple, trace down over ear, around to the shoulder, to the elbow and around to the 4th (ring) finger;
+- Using the opposite hand, begin at the temple, trace down over the ear, around to the shoulder, to the elbow, and around to the 4th (ring) finger;

 - Pull off finger;

 Hold Neurovascular Points to Sedate Triple Warmer Meridian

 This exercise is helpful if one is feeling overwhelmed or not sleeping well.
 This exercise is good to do when you wake up in the middle of the night and cannot fall back to sleep.

 - Place a hand behind your neck, notice the soft spot indent in the center of your neck.
 Move to the outside after you go over the tendons, there is a slight indent, those are the neurovascular points;